What type of Fellowship Opportunities will be available in Joplin?

 The University expects to rely heavily on third-year students in Joplin for orientation activities and welcomes any assistance from current MS-Is who are also interested.

 The cost of living allowance (COLA) will remain the same between Joplin and Kansas City for financial aid purposes.

 Joplin Regional Airport currently offers American Eagle with daily nonstop flights between Joplin (JLN) and Dallas Fort Worth (DFW) which is a hub for American Airlines.
 The Springfield - Branson National Airport is located one hour from the Joplin campus and the Northwest Arkansas Regional Airport is located 1.5 hours from campus, both offering a wide variety of carrier options.

 The faculty makeup is much like the Kansas City campus.
 Some faculty members are new to teaching while others are seasoned professors.
 KCU is seeking the best available applicants throughout the hiring process.

 It has not yet been determined if KCU will provide additional trips or additional spots on current trips.
 This will be determined after demand is established and would depend heavily on faculty availability.

 The Joplin campus will emphasize primary care to the same degree as the Kansas City campus.
 Currently, about 60 percent of KCU students go into primary care upon graduation.

 The job market in Joplin is growing, particularly in the health care and manufacturing fields.
 The community has a strong chamber of commerce, and the addition of the new KCU campus is driving new businesses to Joplin.
-Dr. Nicole Brown, Assistant Dean of Student Affairs, was formerly a director of career services in the Joplin area and is happy to speak to students or spouses who are interested in job opportunities.
+Dr. Nicole Brown, Assistant Dean of Student Activities, was formerly a director of career services in the Joplin area and is happy to speak to students or spouses who are interested in job opportunities.
 Contact her at email@example.com.